quantum-mob/QuantumPlaybook/README.md

     "Quantum Mob Paclet Server"
    ];
   PacletSiteUpdate[ps];
+  PacletInstall["Q3"];
   PacletInstall["WorkbookTools"];
   PacletInstall["QuantumWorkbook"]
  ]
 ```

-Note that along with QuantumWorkbook, it also installs the unitility package WorkbookTools.
+Note that along with QuantumWorkbook, it also installs the unitility package WorkbookTools as well as the main application Q3.

 ## Update